AdaptiveCpp/AdaptiveCpp/README.md

 For Arch Linux users, it is recommended to simply use the `PKGBUILD` provided in `install/archlinux`.
 A simple `makepkg` in this directory should be enough to build an Arch Linux package.

 ### Singularity container images
-hipSYCL comes with singularity definition files that allow you to create a working hipSYCL distributions with a single command, no matter which Linux distribution you are using.
+hipSYCL comes with singularity definition files that allow you to create working hipSYCL distributions with a single command, no matter which Linux distribution you are using.

-In order to build a ROCm based hipSYCL container image, simply run:
+In order to build a ROCm-based hipSYCL singularity container image, simply run:
 ```
 $ sudo singularity build <image-name> install/singularity/hipsycl-rocm.def
 ```